CodeMonkeyIsland/minimized-windows-buttons/README.md

 <h2><b>Minimized Windows Buttons</b></h2>

 <p>
-A GNOME Shell extension that displays buttons along the screen edge for all minimized windows.
+A GNOME Shell extension that displays buttons along the screen edge for minimized windows.
 Click on them to reopen the window.<br>
 Includes a gnome-extensions-settings-page, that lets you customise it.
 </p>